Jake M. Godbold City Hall Annex

 - Commissioning, transition planning, and project closeout

-Explore the types of owner-side support and project leadership services relevant to this project.
+Explore the owner-side advisory capabilities relevant to this engagement.

 Strategic Planning & Advisory